TimepieceMaster/RGO-Patching-Tools/README.md

 To extract .afs files, use AFSPacker:   https://github.com/MaikelChan/AFSPacker <br />
 To extract .cpk files, use CriPakTools: https://github.com/esperknight/CriPakTools <br />

+The RGO Patching Tools also have the following dependencies:

+zlib (https://zlib.net/).
+The source code for zlib should be placed in \RGOTools\RGOTools\OutsideCode\zlib <br />

 ## Images

 The image files for the PSP version of Lucky Star: Ryouou Gakuen Outousai are contained within the following